AlexeyALeonov/StorjPoint/README.md

 * created/updated/accessed time
 * number of hard links

-keyes and hashes of Storj are stored in blobs.
+Keyes and hashes of Storj are stored in blobs.
 Only hash/key of root directory must be managed by user.

 StorjFS also supplies cache.
 Once files in StorjFS created, data would be stored in local directory as chunks for caching.
 After caching, file in StorjFS needs to be read, data in cache is used.
 Data chunks woudl be updloaded in backgound peridically.